jth1911/mac-ml-speed-test/README.md

 ### Base environment setup

+1. Install homebrew using option 1 or 2.
+- Option 1:
-1. Install homebrew (or run `xcode-select --install` in terminal and skip to next step)
+    - Run `xcode-select --install` in terminal
     - Verify installation `xcode-select -p`
+    - Skip to step 2.
-- Go to https://brew.sh/ and follow the main instructions on the front page.
+- Option 2: Go to https://brew.sh/ and follow the main instructions on the front page.

-Run the commands on the homebrew webpage in the terminal and follow the instructions when they appear.
+  - Run the commands on the homebrew webpage in the terminal and follow the instructions when they appear.

 2. Install miniforge to get conda: https://github.com/conda-forge/miniforge